-Certain entrepreneurs experience rapid growth.
+Certain accounting professionals experience rapid growth.
 Do you often wonder how you can do that, too?
 Then break out of the pattern of selling your time.
 Start to highlight the solutions you offer.
 Consider ways to productize your services.

-Follow these five simple steps to accelerate your business growth:
+Follow these five simple steps to accelerate your firm’s growth:

 Have you thought about how to productize your services?
 It’s simply a way to package, or bundle, your services together.

-It’s easy to over-think what goes into the perfect package.
+Avoid over-thinking what services to include so you offer the perfect package.
 Don’t worry; you can create more than one package.
 The best way to test your packages is to go with “good enough” and start offering them to potential clients.

 You’ll receive specific feedback from your clients about your packages:

 - Value.
 Awareness about what your clients value.